Efavirenz can cause serious, life-threatening side effects. These include serious mental health problems, liver

 Take efavirenz according to your health care provider’s instructions.

 Take efavirenz on an empty stomach and without food, preferably at bedtime.
-Swallow efavirenz with water.
+Swallow efavirenz with liquid.

-Always take efavirenz in combination with other anti-HIV medicines.
+Always take efavirenz in combination with other HIV medicines.

-If you take too much efavirenz, contact your local poison control center (1-800-222-1222) or go to the nearest hospital emergency room right away.
+If you take too much efavirenz, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.